What if you give up your seat on your flight and the airline doesn’t pay what it promises you?

 Case closed?
 Not quite.

-How long will it take to get the money?
+I gave up my seat so how long will it take to get the money?

 Keohen also received a reply from the Luftfahrt-Bundesamt, asking him to contact the agency if he didn’t receive the money within eight weeks.